 - Be the leading advocate in promoting an end to poverty.

-KACAP’s vision statement is to be the leading voice for committing Kansans to reducing poverty in our state to below 10% by 2030.
+KACAP’s vision statement is to be the leading voice for committing Kansans to reduce poverty in our state to below 10% by 2030.
 This initiative is called 10 by 30.
 KACAP is seeking partners to make this vision a reality.

-Reducing poverty in Kansas will take a concerted effort on the part of policy makers, businesses and individuals all focused on making changes in their realms that make an impact.
+Reducing poverty in Kansas will take a concerted effort on the part of policymakers, businesses, and individuals all focused on making changes in their realms that make an impact.
 With the Kansas poverty rate currently at 12.1%, the 10 by 30 initiative hopes to raise at least 20,000 families out of poverty over the next 18 years.

 Initially formed in 1968, KACAP is a forum for Kansas CAAs to work together on issues that concern low-income Kansans.
-Examples of the Association’s accomplishments include statewide poverty-focused conferences, policy advocacy, production of pertinent poverty-focused reports, and provision of high quality training and technical assistance for Kansas’ CAAs.
+Examples of the Association’s accomplishments include statewide poverty-focused conferences, policy advocacy, production of pertinent poverty-focused reports, and provision of high-quality training and technical assistance for Kansas’ CAAs.